-The two solar arrays located on the west side of the Project area do not overlap with a Priority Core Area or High Linkage Area.
-Wind turbines and associated infrastructure (with the exception of O&M buildings/substations) will remain unfenced, resulting in reduced habitat fragmentation and facilitate open movement of terrestrial wildlife species.
+The two solar arrays located on the west side of the Project area The three solar arrays do not overlap with a Priority Core Areas or High Linkage Areas.
+Wind t Turbines and associated infrastructure (with the exception of O&M buildings/substations) will remain unfenced, resulting in reduced habitat fragmentation and facilitate open movement of terrestrial wildlife species.
 By designing the Project in a manner that avoids or minimizes disturbances in modeled corridor areas, terrestrial wildlife corridors within the Horse Heaven Hills will be maintained.